Sublease From a Current Resident

 - An apartment may be subleased for no more than one semester or two terms.

-- The University prohibits single students or non-students from living in the Student Family Housing facilities.
-All subtenants must be married no later than 30 days after the time of moving-in and be a current BYU student or a BYU student eligible to enroll for fall semester.
+- The University prohibits single students or non-students from living in Student Family Housing.
+All subtenants must be married no later than 30 days after the time of moving in and be a current BYU student or a BYU student eligible to enroll for fall semester.

-- All University Financial accounts must be current in order to sublease and have a balance of $0.00.
+- All university financial accounts must be current ($0.00 balance) in order to sublease.

-- The transferring of apartment and mail keys are the tenant's responsibility and not that of the Student Family Housing Office.
+- The transferring of apartment and mail keys are the resident's responsibility and not that of Student Family Housing.

-If a sublease lock is requested to store items inside one of the bedrooms, you must rent a BYU lock and key, which BYU must install and remove at the end of the sublease time.
-The cost for this lock is $17.00 plus labor.
-Arrangements may be made by calling Auxiliary Maintenance at 801-422-4411.
+If a sublease lock is requested to store items inside one of the bedrooms, you must purchase a BYU lock and key through BYU Access Services, which BYU must install prior to the start of the sublease time.
+There is a $50.00 charge for this lock.
+Installation arrangements may be made by calling the Wymount Terrace office or Wyview Park office.